awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 ## Setting an encryption key and specifying AWS KMS permissions<a name="CHAP_Security.EncryptionKey"></a>

 AWS DMS encrypts the storage used by a replication instance and the endpoint connection information\.
 To encrypt the storage used by a replication instance, AWS DMS uses an AWS Key Management Service \(AWS KMS\) key that is unique to your AWS account\.
 You can view and manage this key with AWS KMS\.
-You can use the default AWS KMS key in your account \(`aws/dms`\) or you can create a custom AWS KMS key\.
-If you have an existing AWS KMS key, you can also use that key for encryption\.
+You can use the default KMS key in your account \(`aws/dms`\) or you can create a custom KMS key\.
+If you have an existing KMS key, you can also use that key for encryption\.

 **Note**
 Any custom or existing AWS KMS key that you use as an encryption key must be a symmetric key\.
 AWS DMS does not support the use of asymmetric encryption keys\.
 For more information on symmetric and asymmetric encryption keys, see [https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

-The default AWS KMS key \(`aws/dms`\) is created when you first launch a replication instance, if you haven't selected a custom AWS KMS master key from the **Advanced** section of the **Create Replication Instance** page\.
-If you use the default AWS KMS key, the only permissions you need to grant to the IAM user account you are using for migration are `kms:ListAliases` and `kms:DescribeKey`\.
-For more information about using the default AWS KMS key, see [IAM permissions needed to use AWS DMS](#CHAP_Security.IAMPermissions)\.
+The default KMS key \(`aws/dms`\) is created when you first launch a replication instance, if you haven't selected a custom KMS key from the **Advanced** section of the **Create Replication Instance** page\.
+If you use the default KMS key, the only permissions you need to grant to the IAM user account you are using for migration are `kms:ListAliases` and `kms:DescribeKey`\.
+For more information about using the default KMS key, see [IAM permissions needed to use AWS DMS](#CHAP_Security.IAMPermissions)\.

-To use a custom AWS KMS key, assign permissions for the custom AWS KMS key using one of the following options:
+To use a custom KMS key, assign permissions for the custom KMS key using one of the following options:
 + Add the IAM user account used for the migration as a key administrator or key user for the AWS KMS custom key\.
 Doing this ensures that necessary AWS KMS permissions are granted to the IAM user account\.
 This action is in addition to the IAM permissions that you grant to the IAM user account to use AWS DMS\.
-For more information about granting permissions to a key user, see [ Allows key users to use the CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide\.*
+For more information about granting permissions to a key user, see [ Allows key users to use the KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide\.*
-+ If you don't want to add the IAM user account as a key administrator or key user for your custom AWS KMS key, then add the following additional permissions to the IAM permissions that you must grant to the IAM user account to use AWS DMS\.
++ If you don't want to add the IAM user account as a key administrator or key user for your custom KMS key, then add the following additional permissions to the IAM permissions that you must grant to the IAM user account to use AWS DMS\.

   ```
   {